 I'm very open to being sampled, and have been sampled in the past by artists from a wide range of genres, from hip-hop to EDM.
 In order to sample one of my songs, you'll have to get the same two licenses you would if you were looking to license it for use in a film, TV show, commercial, or video game:

 The Sync License can be obtained by emailing my publishing representatives at Concord Music, found on my Contact page.
 The Master Use license can be obtained by emailing me directly at mail[at]christophertin.com.

 Bicycle Music Co. is the publishing arm of Concord Music, my publisher, and you most likely got this message because you uploaded a video to the internet that uses music that is either wholly or partially owned or written by me.
 In all likelihood, the video won't be taken down, nor will you be in any trouble from a copyright perspective.
 However, you may now see ads on the video.

 Yes please!
+I love seeing them!
 But make sure you credit 'Christopher Tin' as the composer, in addition to the name of the piece, preferably in the video title.
-However, please don't run ads on the video.
+Also bear in mind that my publishers, Concord Music/Bicycle Music Co., will potentially run an ad on the video.
 Also, if this is a new arrangement of my music, please see below.

-If you're creating a new sheet music arrangement of one of my works for public performance (i.e. school concert, church concert, etc.) you'll need to get a simple arranging license from my publisher.
-If you're a YouTube artist and just want to do an interesting cover of one of my pieces, then great!
-Go right ahead, but there are a few restrictions:
+If you're creating a new sheet music arrangement of one of my works for public performance (i.e. school concert, church concert, etc.) you'll need to get a simple arranging license from Hal Leonard.
+Just bear in mind that there are a few conditions: